Technical Program Themes and Subthemes

 - Impact of Hydraulic Fracturing and Drawdown on Well Productivity

-This theme will focus on various aspects of the new approaches in terms of measurement, analysis and interpretation of data during the entire lifecycle of reservoir and how it can help in reservoir performance management.
+This theme will focus on various aspects of the new approaches in data science in terms of measurement, analysis and interpretation of data during the entire lifecycle of reservoir from geological, geophysical and petrophysical exploration and development to how it can help in drilling, completion and reservoir performance management.
 Main themes include, but are not limited to, how the data is acquired, managed, and stored as well as used in an integrated fashion beyond the discipline specific workflows.
 In addition, we will also look at the acquisition, cost-quality pairings, and timing and frequency-redundancy of the data while highlighting the multi-scale nature of it.
-Hybrid methods and levels of digital abstraction for value generation and unearthing the unknowns in inverse problems will also be covered in some of the sessions.

 - Reservoir Production and Recovery Mechanisms

-- Flow and Phase Behavior for Tight Oil and Shale Oil/Shale Gas Reservoir Systems
+- Flow and Phase Behavior for Tight Oil and Shale Oil/Shale Reservoir Systems

 - Shale Facilities and Artificial Lift Optimization